andycroll/andycroll.com/_posts/2022/2022-11-14-safely-remove-a-column-field-from-active-record.md

 end
 ```

-This is also a good way to use your test suite to find places you might be still using the column in your application.
+You can use your test suite to find places you might be still using the column in your application.
 Once your tests are passing, deploy this code.

 In a seperate change you can create the migration to remove the actual database column.